Addison's disease

 What you can do

-Take a family member or friend with you to help you remember the information you get.
+Take a family member or friend with you if you can.
+This person can help you remember the information you get.

 Make a list of: